microsoft/onnxruntime/docs/execution-providers/TensorRT-ExecutionProvider.md

 ### Python
 When using the Python wheel from the ONNX Runtime build with TensorRT execution provider, it will be automatically prioritized over the default GPU or CPU execution providers.
 There is no need to separately register the execution provider.
-*Note that the next release (ORT 1.10) will require explicitly setting the providers parameter if they want to use execution providers other than the default CPU provider when instantiating InferenceSession.*
+*Note that the next release (ORT 1.10) will require explicitly setting the providers parameter if you want to use execution providers other than the default CPU provider when instantiating InferenceSession.*

 ## Configurations